coderefinery/train-the-trainer/content/hackmd.rst

 ======

-The name "HackMD" doesn't do this concept justice, nor do the more commen descriptions of "shared notes" or "collaborative document".
+The name "HackMD" doesn't do this concept justice, nor do the more common descriptions of "shared notes" or "collaborative document".
 It is a full replacement for chat: perhaps it could be called "parallel 2D chat" ?